pawanchinnu17/Medicine-Recommendation-Search-Engine/README.md

 ## 🎯 Summary

-The Intelligent Medicine Recommendation Engine is more than a search tool—it’s a personalized pharmacist assistant powered by:
+The Intelligent Medicine Recommendation Engine is more than a search tool,it’s a personalized pharmacist assistant powered by:

 Symptom mapping